At a Glance

 • Achieve a rewarding sense of accomplishment by reaching Mera Peak's summit.

 Short Mera Peak climbing is an exciting and short 12-day expedition in which high-altitude mountaineering mixes with the scenic beauty of the Everest region of Nepal.
 The tour begins from Kathmandu, with the preparation for climbing and then a flight into Lukla, the iconic gateway to the Himalayas.
 From Lukla, trekking enters one of the remote and scenic areas, going up to Zatr La Pass, dividing the Khumbu and Hinku Valleys.
-This high-altitude pass is one of the initial challenges that rewards with fantastic views of the peaks such as Kongde Ri, Karyolung, and Numbur Himal.
+This high-altitude pass is one of the initial challenges that rewards fantastic views of peaks such as Kongde Ri, Karyolung, and Numbur Himal.
 Trekking deeper into the Hinku Valley, one will always cross very remote settlements, dense rhododendrons, and pine forests-hymns steeped in the culture and natural beauty peculiar to this particular area of the Himalayas.

 Approaching Mera Peak Base Camp, the landscape becomes more rugged and surreal, with overhanging rock faces and glacial streams dotting the path.
 Acclimatization days, such as one spent at Khare, are paramount for the body, which needs to get attuned to high altitudes before the summit climb.
 The last ascent to the summit is challenging yet manageable, including glacier navigation and some climbing techniques.
 Reaching the top at 6,461 meters, one of Earth's most breathtaking panoramic views greets the climber.
 From the summit of Mera Peak, one can see five of the world's highest mountains: Everest, Lhotse, Kanchenjunga, Makalu, and Cho Oyu.
 For all this effort, the view is simply fantastic.